 QIAGEN began operations in 1986 as a pioneer in the emerging biotechnology sector, introducing a novel method that standardized and accelerated extraction and purification of nucleic acids from biological samples.
-As molecular biology has grown to influence many areas of life, QIAGEN has expanded to serve the full spectrum of market needs.
+As molecular biology and genomic knowledge have grown to influence many areas of life, QIAGEN has expanded to serve the full spectrum of market needs.
 We believe our sample technologies are unmatched in quality for isolating and preparing DNA (deoxyribonucleic acid), RNA (ribonucleic acid) and proteins from blood or other liquids, tissue, plants or other materials.
 Our assay technologies amplify, enrich and make these biomolecules accessible for analysis, such as identifying the genetic information of a pathogen or a gene mutation in a tumor.
-QIAGEN’s industry-leading bioinformatics solutions allows users to analyze and interpret data to provide relevant, actionable insights.
-Our automation systems for polymerase chain reaction (PCR), next-generation sequencing (NGS) and other technologies tie these together in seamless and cost-effective molecular testing workflows - from Sample to Insight.
+QIAGEN’s industry-leading Digital Insights solutions allow users to analyze and interpret data with bioinformatics software and knowledge bases to provide relevant, actionable insights.
+Our automation systems tie these technologies together in seamless and cost-effective molecular testing workflows - from Sample to Insight.

-Net sales of $1.42 billion in 2017 consisted of consumable kits and other revenues (88% of sales) and automation systems and instruments (12% of sales).
-Approximately 48% of net sales in 2017 were in Molecular Diagnostics, and 52% in Life Sciences customer classes in the Academia, Pharma and Applied Testing markets.
+Net sales of $1.53 billion in 2019 consisted of consumable kits and other revenues (89% of sales) and automation systems and instruments (11% of sales).
+Approximately 48% of net sales in 2019 were in Molecular Diagnostics, and 52% in Life Sciences customer classes in the Academia / Applied Testing and Pharma markets.

-QIAGEN has grown substantially by developing new platforms, consumables and bioinformatics to meet growing needs in the market, partnering with researchers and Pharma companies, and acquiring companies or technologies to complement our portfolio.
-We believe the addressable global market for QIAGEN's portfolio of molecular testing products for customers across the continuum of life science research and molecular diagnostics totals more than $8 billion.
+QIAGEN has grown by developing new instruments, consumables and digital solutions to meet diverse and growing needs in the market, partnering with researchers and Pharma companies, and acquiring companies or technologies to complement our portfolio.
+We believe the addressable global market for QIAGEN's portfolio of molecular testing products for customers across the continuum of life science research and molecular diagnostics totals more than $10 billion.

 We have funded our growth through internally generated funds, debt offerings, and private and public sales of equity securities.
-QIAGEN has global shares that are listed on the New York Stock Exchange under the ticker symbol “QGEN” and on the Frankfurt Prime Standard as “QIA.”
+QIAGEN’s global shares are listed on the New York Stock Exchange under the ticker symbol QGEN and on the Frankfurt Prime Standard as QIA.

 The company is registered under its commercial and legal name QIAGEN N.V. with the trade register (kamer van koophandel) of the Dutch region Limburg Noord under file number 12036979.
 QIAGEN N.V. is a public limited liability company (naamloze vennootschap) under Dutch law as a holding company.
 Our principal executive office is located at Hulsterweg 82, 5912 PL Venlo, The Netherlands, and our telephone number is +31-77-355-6600.